jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 community continues to make decisions that have ramifications on Internet systems, just as we are subject to forces that affect them.

-As technologists, one question we have is whether there are changes in technology that would help reduce those large-player advantages that are technically-driven.
+As technologists, our fourth question is whether there are changes in technology that would help reduce those large-player advantages that are technically-driven.